activitystream/slate/source/analytics.md

 ##Dimensions & metrics fields
 Property | Type | Description
 -------- | ----------- | -----------
-origin | D | The system/server that submitted the data-points {entity-type} | D | The entity type of entities related to the data-points {dimension} | D | Any {key} part of the dimension aspect in the submitted data-points value | M | The {value} part of the dimension aspect in the submitted data-points ("size:
+source | D | The system/server that submitted the data-points {entity-type} | D | The entity type of entities related to the data-points {dimension} | D | Any {key} part of the dimension aspect in the submitted data-points value | M | The {value} part of the dimension aspect in the submitted data-points ("size: